midilab/uClock/README.md

 5. **setOnClockStart(onClockStartCallback) > onClockStartCallback()** on uClock Start event
 6. **setOnClockStop(onClockStopCallback) > onClockStopCallback()** on uClock Stop event

-### Generic mode - for unsupported boards (or avoiding usage of interrupts)
+### (optional) Generic mode - for unsupported boards (or avoiding usage of interrupts)
-If a supported board isn't detected during compilation then a generic fallback approach will be used that does not utilise any interrupts to ensure accurate timekeeping.
-This can be useful to port projets to boards that do not have support in uClock yet, or to test if suspected bugs are related to interactions with interrupts or task handling.
+If a supported board isn't detected during compilation then a generic fallback approach will be used.
+This does not utilise any interrupts and so does not ensure accurate timekeeping.
+This can be useful to port your projects to boards that do not have support in uClock yet, or to test if suspected bugs in your code are related to interactions with interrupts or task handling.

 You can force this non-interrupt "generic mode" even on supported boards by defining the build flag `USE_UCLOCK_GENERIC`.